-Once the whole rounds were split into two halves, we acquired X-ray imaging on the archive halves of every core.
-The Section Half Multisensor Logger (SHMSL) was used to measure point MS and color reflectance using the Lab color system as well as red-green-blue (RGB) color of the sediments with digital color imaging.
-In addition, we determined P-wave velocities at discrete points on the working halves of almost all cores from Site U1603.
-In general, we measured discrete P-wave velocity in 3 sections per core for APC cores and 2 sections per core for HLAPC and rotary core barrel (RCB) cores.
-However, caliper P-wave velocity (PWC) was measured in all sections of Holes U1603E and U1603F to compensate the lack of PWL measurements.
+After the whole rounds were split into halves, we acquired X-ray imaging on the archive halves of every core.
+The Section Half Multisensor Logger (SHMSL) was used to measure point MS and color reflectance using the L\a\b\ color system as well as the red-green-blue (RGB) color space of the sediments with digital color imaging.
+In addition, we determined P-wave velocities at discrete points on the working section halves of almost all cores from Site U1603.
+In general, we measured discrete P-wave velocity in three sections per core for APC cores and two sections per core for HLAPC and rotary core barrel (RCB) cores.
+However, P-wave caliper (PWC) measurements of velocity were made in all sections from Holes U1603E and U1603F to compensate for the lack of PWL measurements.
 The measurement interval within each section was changed to accommodate lithologic variations.
-Two samples per core for moisture and density (MAD) were taken and processed from Holes U1603A-U1603D to obtain discrete wet bulk density, dry bulk density, grain density, and porosity.
+Two moisture and density (MAD) samples per core were taken and processed for Holes U1603A-U1603D to obtain discrete wet bulk density, dry bulk density, grain density, and porosity.

 Prominent variations in physical property values occur at similar depths in NGR, density, and MS and are associated with major lithologic changes in the cores.
 More uniform lithologies are reflected by more monotonous physical property signals.
-The correlation between these physical properties distinguishes four physical properties (PP) units (I-IV) for Site U1603.
+The correlation between these physical properties distinguishes four physical properties (PP) units (I-IV) at Site U1603.
 In PP Unit I (0-20 m CSF-A), NGR, density, and MS all increase gradually downhole through the unit, which simultaneously transitions from mud to interlaminated mud with thin sandy beds.
-PP Unit II (20-160 m CSF-A) is characterized by high-amplitude variability in NGR, density, and MS. The lithology of PP Unit II is widely variable, and mud intervals correspond to low values of NGR, density, and MS whereas intervals of interbedded mud with abundant sand layers have high NGR, density, and MS values.
+PP Unit II (20-160 m CSF-A) is characterized by high-amplitude variability in NGR, density, and MS. The lithology of PP Unit II is widely variable; mud intervals correspond to low values of NGR, density, and MS, whereas intervals of interbedded mud with abundant sand layers have high NGR, density, and MS values.
 In PP Unit III (160-215 m CSF-A), NGR is relatively constant whereas MS and density decrease slightly downhole in the unit.
-The low variability of these physical properties in PP Unit III occurs in a sand dominated lithology, and minimum MS values in the unit correlate to interbedded thin layers of mud.
+The low variability of these physical properties in PP Unit III occurs in a sand-dominated lithology, and minimum MS values in the unit correlate to interbedded thin layers of mud.
 PP Unit IV (215-422 m CSF-A) is placed within a transition from primarily diamicton to primarily mud and sandy mud with small intervals of diamicton.
 High-amplitude variability of NGR, density, and MS is likely related to this lithologic transition.

-Samples for headspace gas, interstitial water (IW) chemistry, and bulk sediment geochemistry were analyzed at Site U1603.
-Headspace hydrocarbon gas measurements show low concentrations in the upper 150 m and higher concentrations of methane, with a low yet consistent presence of ethane, in sediments below 150 m CSF-A. A key observation from IW analysis is a decrease in lithium and potassium with depth, possibly suggesting clay formation.
-A monotonic decrease in sulfate with depth to a minimum at around 150 m CSF-A may provide evidence for a sulfate-methane transition zone.
+Samples for headspace gas, interstitial water (IW) chemistry, and bulk sediment geochemistry were analyzed for Site U1603.
+Headspace hydrocarbon gas measurements show low concentrations in the uppermost 150 m and higher concentrations of methane, with a low yet consistent presence of ethane, in sediments below 150 m CSF-A. A key observation from IW analysis is a decrease in lithium and potassium with depth, possibly suggesting clay formation.
+A monotonic decrease in sulfate with depth to a minimum at around 150 m CSF-A may provide evidence for a sulfate-methane transition zone (SMTZ).
 IW iron, manganese, and phosphate show elevated concentrations near the seafloor and sharp decreases to low concentrations with depth.
-Increases in IW calcium and alkalinity in the shallower depths may indicate dissolution of calcium carbonate minerals.
-Elemental analysis of solid material revealed overall low concentrations of carbon and nitrogen across most intervals, albeit individual layers were rich in calcium carbonate (CaCO3) with contents of up to 60 wt%.
+Increases in IW calcium and alkalinity in the shallower depths may indicate dissolution of calcium carbonate (CaCO3) minerals.
+Elemental analysis of solid material revealed overall low concentrations of carbon and nitrogen across most intervals, although individual layers were rich in $CaCO_3$ with contents of up to 60%.